adrian-griffin/cargoport/README.md

 ## ✨ Features

-Handles docker service halting & backups of compose container's data, environment, & configs, storing all data in a `.tar.gz` archive by default.
-One of Cargoport's core design pillars is to enable easy and reliable transfer of backup data to remote machines, with the intent being that copies of containers are portable and self-contained.
+Safely halts docker compose containers & snapshots the container's data, environment, & configs, compressing all and storing in a tarball.
+One of the core design pillars is simple & reliable transfer of snapshots to remote machines, with the intent being that each copy of a container is portable and self-contained.

 ✅ Minimal dependencies (just Go & Rsync)

 🔐 SSH keytool is built-in.
 Cargoport handles its own SSH keys, and sharing public keys to remote targets is made easy with the `-copy-key` flag.

-🧷 Each and every backup snapshots the images & digests of the docker services, storing them alongside the `docker-compose.yml` file for easier and more reliable restoration (especially helpful when transferring between machines, pulling updates, using the `:latest` tag, etc.).
+🧷 Each and every backup snapshots the images & digests of the docker services, critical information for more robust container disaster-recovery, storing them alongside the `docker-compose.yml`.
+This is especially helpful when transferring between machines, pulling updates, using the `:latest` tag, etc., as slightly varying docker image versions/hashes can prevent the container from launching properly and leading to data loss.

 📅 Cron-compatible by design, allowing both remote & local backup with one command.
 Ready for hands-off automation!

+Cargoport is primarily built for self-hosted, smaller data services.
+Rolling backups is not supported, and overly large data volumes may pose trouble with the `.tar.gz` compression.

 **Use cases include:**

 - Docker services behind reverse proxies can be easily moved from machine to machine, or with failover/HA setups
 - Cloning environments for staging/testing
-- Creating remote cold backups
+- Creating remote cold, long-term backups
-- Snapshotting or versioning services
+- Snapshotting or versioning services when making changes

 ## ⚠️ Limitations